jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - It's due to a Nginx limitation.
 See [Kong Gateway doc](https://developer.konghq.com/gateway/entities/plugin/#plugin-contexts)
 - No HTTP/2 restriction for Kong Gateway version v3.9 or higher
 2) The `WSDL VALIDATION` has following limitations:
-- The validation is provided by `libxml2` library that supports XML but doesn't natively support WSDL.
+- The validation is provided by `libxml2` library that supports XML and XSD but doesn't natively support WSDL.
 So, some specific WSDL definitions are not supported by the plugin.
 For instance the [`location`](https://www.w3.org/TR/2007/REC-wsdl20-20070626/#include_location_attribute) WSDL2.0 atrribute (offering a way to give the Schema location) is not supported
 3) The `WSDL/XSD VALIDATION` has following limitations:
 - If the WSDL/XSD schema imports an XSD from external entity, it uses a callback function (i.e. `libxml2ex.xmlMyExternalEntityLoader` called by `libxml2`).
 As it's a non-yield function it must use the `socket.http` (blocking library).
 To avoid this limitation please:
   - Use `config.xsdApiSchemaInclude`, `config.xsdSoapSchemaInclude` and `config.xsdSoap12SchemaInclude` **or**
   - Have at least 2 Nginx worker processes **or**
   - Enable the experimental `ExternalEntityLoader_Async` property (which uses `resty.http`)
-- If [`stream_listen`](https://developer.konghq.com/gateway/configuration/#stream-listen) is enabled, the `kong.ctx.shared` is not set correctly in `libxml2ex.xmlMyExternalEntityLoader`.
-It impacts the WSDL/XSD validation which can perform imports: the `config.xsdApiSchemaInclude`, `config.xsdSoapSchemaInclude` and `config.ExternalEntityLoader_Async` are ignored; and the `import` is only done through `socket.http` (blocking library).
-The recommendation is to disable `stream_listen` with the SOAP/XML plugins and have a dedicated Kong GW that enables `stream_listen`
-  - The plugins add a Kong log:
-    ```shell
-    [error] The 'stream_listen' is enabled but it's partially incompatible for downloading External entities defined in WSDL/XSD"
-    ```
 - The Asynchronous download of the XSD schemas (with `config.ExternalEntityLoader_Async`) uses a LRU cache (Least Recently Used) for storing the content of XSD schema.
 The default size is `2000` entries.
 When the limit has been reached there is a warning message in the Kong log
 4) `XSLT TRANSFORMATION` can be simultaneously applied for SOAP 1.1 or SOAP 1.2 if there is no specific reference to the `<soap:Envelope>` and `<soap:Body>` (or `<soap12:Envelope>` and `<soap12:Body>`).
 In the event those tags are used, please create one Kong route per SOAP version
 5) `XSLT TRANSFORMATION` only for `saxon` library: when two (or more) `configure` phases are triggered (due to a plugin configuration change), an error message could be sent to the Client (`Invalid Pointers Cache Table`) for pending request(s). **It only concerns plugins, configured with XSLT saxon, that have been deleted**.
 It's related to the XSLT definitions (that are compiled/parsed and kept in memory) that are freed at the 2nd `configure` phase.
 It is recommended to: